Content

 Method

-Our improv classes are highly interactive and conditioned by the level of pleasure and energy in the group.
-We take the time to unwind and warm up properly and focus on space and movement as much as dialogue.
-Our guiding principles are cooperation, pleasure, and forgiveness.
+The classes are highly interactive and shaped by the pleasure, energy and attention of the group.
+We take time to arrive, unwind and warm up properly.
+We work with space and movement as much as words and music.

 Learning